 Exercise & T1D

-Whether you’re new with diabetes or you’ve been dealing with it for a while, exercise is always a daunting task.
+Whether you’re new with diabetes or you’ve been dealing with it for a while, managing diabetes during exercise can be a daunting task.
 Exercise can add an unknown factor into your life, just when you thought you were figuring things out.
 Will your blood sugar go high when you start running after drinking that juicebox or will you go low because your body is still burning carbs a few hours after your workout?

 Exercise has many unknowns but here at the U-M Pediatric Diabetes Clinic, we're here to help give your brain a break.
 Exercise is incredibly important for maintaining a healthy lifestyle, especially for people with diabetes.
 Exercise benefits the heart, which is beneficial to people with diabetes, as well as improving your ability to absorb and respond to insulin.